all content © Rupert Arrowsmith 2018, all rights reserved

 Arrowsmith is an occasional poet, and was invited to Bhutan in 2015 to read his poem about Buddhism The Way to Bhutan to open the country’s national literary festival and to present a copy of it to the festival’s patron, the Royal Queen Mother (see Writing).

 He is himself a trustee and member of the International Board of Myanmar’s Irrawaddy Literary Festival Charitable Trust, and is also involved with the festival’s new Myanmar Board in the capacity of International Consultant.

-He is currently working on a new book about Myanmar, to be completed this year.
+He is currently completing a new book about Asia, which will be published next year.

 Arrowsmith at Chanmyay Yeiktha Monastery, Myanmar, in 2015